 Wednesday 14 September 2022.
 Venice |No cycling|

-Well that map is a bit of experimentation that almost worked.
-I wanted to geo-locate all 61 of the photos I took in Venice onto a map of Venice, and also to upload the track of my wandering around onto the same map.
+Well, that map is a bit of experimentation that almost worked.
+I wanted to geo-locate all 61 of the photos I took in Venice onto a map of Venice, and to upload the track of my wanderings onto the same map.
 But I only remembered to turn-on the camera’s geo-location feature towards the end of the day and so only got 6 photos onto the map.
 I also forgot to set my iPhone to ‘Map my Walk’.
 In future, having now delved a little deeper into the Google ecosystem and I can understand how it works, I hope to be able to automatically up-load to all the day’s iPhone snaps directly to ‘My Maps’.
 I’m getting there.

-It’s a real shame I failed to record the walk.
-We spent 6 hours wandering around getting lost and our meanderings would have looked interesting.
-It was also a bit of a shame I went with someone else too, because we both wanted to dawdle over different things.
-Christophe seemed to have learned all about the places in Venice where the local communist party used to hang out and was very excited to find them.
-I think he must have been only about 12 or so when the Berlin Wall came down (making him about 45 now) but seems to have a hankering for the old way of life as told to him by his parents.
-It was good to get a different perspective on this last night at our corroboree with Peter and Ina.
-That’s him, by the way, at the steps to the Ponte de la Grana in one of the pictures below.
+Christophe seemed to have learned all about the places in Venice where the local communist party used to hang out in the 60s and 70s and was very excited to find them.
+He must have been only about 12 years old or so when the Berlin Wall came down (making him about 45 now) but seems to have a hankering for the old way of life under the Soviets as told to him by his parents.
+It was good to get a different perspective on this last night at our corroboree with Peter and Ina, who were very much of the capitalist West German persuasion.
+That’s him, by the way, at the steps to the Ponte de la Grana in the last picture below.

 – ends –